⇓ Watch Video ⇓

 - Freezing tomato paste in baking paper.

-- Freezing tomato paste in small ziplock bags.
+- Freezing tomato paste in small bags.

 Always Remove Tomato Paste from the Can For Storing!